Southern Nevada LGBTQ clinic growing to keep up with demand

 “Everybody’s going there because it’s the place to go,” she said.

 Hernandez’s daughter is a patient at the clinic.
 Her daughter began transitioning several years ago and at the time was prescribed puberty blockers, giving her daughter some time to work through her transition before deciding whether to start hormone replacement therapy.
-Phoenix allowed Hernandez to pay cash at a significantly reduced cost for the otherwise “outrageously expensive” puberty blockers when she lost her insurance in a job change.
+Phoenix allowed Hernandez to pay cash at a significantly reduced cost for her daughter’s lab work when Hernandez lost health insurance in a job change.
+Puberty blockers and labs for ongoing care are “outrageously expensive,” she said.

 Without that option, Hernandez said, her child wouldn’t have gotten the care she needed.

-Note: This story has been updated to clarify a previous statement about puberty blockers and lab work.